Did You Know?

 There are many response tool options.
 Some require hardware, some run entirely on the web, and some use a combination of both.
-Academic Technology for FAS currently supports three of these tools: Poll Everywhere, Turning Technologies, and Learning Catalytics.
+Academic Technology for FAS currently supports the online tool Poll Everywhere.
+Support for Turning Technologies and Learning Catalytics has now been phased down but AT-FAS will happily facilitate contact with the vendors for instructors still eager to use the latter.
 The matrices below provide a brief overview and comparison of these tools.
 Please contact Academic Technology for FAS if you have any questions, or if you would like assistance integrating these tools into your teaching.

 Audience Response Tools

 |Pricing||Free for faculty and staff with FAS site license||cost for hardware (clickers and receivers) and participation licenses||Free for Harvard|

 |Supported by Harvard Academic Technology||Yes||No***||No|